 Trust your instincts and take action when you think someone might be suicidal.
-Talk to them, making it clear that it is okay to talk about suicidal thoughts and feelings, and make them aware that helping resources are available.
+Talk to them, making it clear that it is okay to talk about suicidal thoughts and feelings, and make them aware that helpful resources are available.
 Seek professional help as soon as possible.

-While help is often a relief, there are times when it is refused.
-If a person cannot agree to stay safe and access help, make sure the person is not alone and call, or have someone call, a medical or mental health professional, United Counseling Service at 802-442-5491, or call 9-1.
+What to do when someone refuses help: If a person cannot agree to stay safe and access help, make sure the person is not alone and call, or have someone call, a medical or mental health professional, United Counseling Service at 802-442-5491, or call 9-1-1.
 If you are unsure whether or not someone can stay safe, err on the side of caution.
 While it is uncomfortable to make a call like this, you may save a life.

-For children and youth in a suicide crisis, it is essential that parents/ guardians be informed of all safety concerns, as they are responsible for their child's well-being.
+Children and youth in a suicide crisis: For children and youth in a suicide crisis, it is essential that parents/ guardians be informed of all safety concerns, as they are responsible for their child's wellbeing.